-Foreword 3

-Abbreviations 6

-Executive Summary 7

-Introduction 12

-1. The referencing process 13

-1.1.
-Management and schedule of the process 13

-1.2.
-Criteria and procedures of the reference quality 14

-2. Estonian Qualifications Framework 16

-2.1.
-Legal framework of the EstQF 16

-2.2.
-Assignment of the EstQF levels to the types of qualifications and inclusion of

-qualifications into the EstQF 18

-3. Referencing qualifications to the EstQF

-3.1.
-General education qualifications

-3.1.1.
-Legal framework of general education

-3.1.2.
-Qualification framework of general education

-3.1.3.
-Referencing general education qualifications to the EstQF 23

-3.1.4.
-Institutions awarding the qualification of general education and graduation

-requirements

-3.1.5.
-General education qualification certificates

-3.1.6.
-Recognition of prior learning in general education

-3.1.7.
-Quality assurance in general education

-3.2.
-VET qualifications

-3.2.1.
-Legal framework of VET

-3.2.2.
-VET qualifications framework

-3.2.3.
-VET standards

-3.2.4.
-Assigning the EstQF level to VET qualifications 33

-3.2.5.
-Institutions awarding VET qualifications and graduation requirements

-3.2.6.
-VET qualification certificates

-3.2.7.
-Recognition of prior learning in VET 37

-3.2.8.
-Quality assurance system in VET 37

-3.3.
-Higher education qualifications

-3.3.1.
-Legal framework of higher education

-3.3.2.
-Qualifications framework of higher education

-3.3.3.
-Standard of higher education

-3.3.4.
-Assigning EstQF level to higher education qualifications 42
+Foreword 2 Abbreviations 6 Executive Summary 7 Introduction 13 1.
+The referencing process 14 1.1.
+Management and schedule of the process 14 1.2.
+Criteria and procedures of the reference quality 15 2.
+Estonian Qualifications Framework 2.1.
+Legal framework of the EstQF 18 2.2.
+Assignment of the EstQF levels to the qualifications and inclusion of qualifications into the EstQF 21 3.
+Referencing qualifications to the EstQF 22 3.1.
+Sub-framework for general education qualifications 22 3.1.1.
+Legal framework of general education 22 3.1.2 Qualification framework of general education 23 3.1.3.
+Referencing general education qualifications to the EstQF 25 3.1.4.
+Institutions awarding the qualification of general education and graduation requirements 31 3.1.5.
+General education qualification certificates 32 3.1.6.
+Recognition of prior learning in general education 32 3.1.7.
+Quality assurance in general education 33 3.2.
+Sub-framework of VET qualifications 34 3.2.1.
+Legal framework of VET 34 3.2.2.
+VET qualifications 34 3.2.3.
+VET standards 34 3.2.4.
+Assigning the EstQF level to VET qualifications 37 3.2.5.
+Institutions awarding VET qualifications and graduation requirements 41 3.2.6.
+VET qualification certificates 42 3.2.7.
+Recognition of prior learning in VET 42 3.2.8.
+Quality assurance system in VET 43 3.3.
+Sub-framework for higher education qualifications 45 3.3.1.
+Legal framework of higher education 45 3.3.2.
+Qualifications framework of higher education 45 3.3.3.
+Standard of higher education 46 3.3.4.
+Assigning EstQF level to higher education qualifications 49

 3.3.5.
-Institutions awarding higher education qualifications and awarding of qualifications 3.3.6.
-Recognition of prior learning in higher education 3.3.7.
-Qualification certificates of higher education 3.3.8.
-Quality assurance system of higher education 3.3.9.
-Responsibilities of national institutions 3 3.4.
-Occupational qualifications 51 3.4.1.
-Legal framework of the occupational qualifications system 3.4.2.
-Framework of occupational qualifications 51 3.4.3.
-Occupational qualification standards 3.4.4.
-Assigning the EstQF level to occupational qualifications 53 3.4.5.
-Institutions awarding occupational qualifications and awarding process 3.4.6.
-Occupational qualification certificates 3.4.7.
-Recognition of prior learning in awarding the occupational qualification 55 3.4.8.
-Quality assurance in the system of occupational qualifications 55 Conc lusions 56 lssue es decided but not implemented yet 56 lssue s under discussion 57 Anne x 1.
-Composition of the Steering Committee 58 Anne x 2.
-Estonian formal education system 59 A A2.1.
-Structure and legal framework of the formal education system 59 A A2.2.
-General education 59 ļ A2.3.
-Vocational Education and Training 61 ļ A2.4.
-Higher education 63 ļ A.2.5.
-Estonian Education Information System 65 Anne x 3.
-Estonian occupational qualifications system 66 ļ A3.1.
-Legal framework of the occupational qualifications system 66 ļ A3.2.
-Institutions of the occupational qualifications system 67 ļ A3.3.
-Occupational qualification standards 68 ļ A3.4.
-Sector skills councils 69 A3.5.
-Institutions awarding occupational qualifications ļ A3.6.
-Occupational qualifications committees 70 l· A3.7.
-Register of occupational qualifications 70 x 4.
-Sample occupational qualification standard Anne x 5.
-Description of sub-frameworks referenced to the EstQF 82
+Institutions awarding higher education qualifications and awarding of qualifications 56 3.3.6.
+Recognition of prior learning in higher education 57 3.3.7.
+Qualification certificates of higher education 57 3.3.8.
+Quality assurance system of higher education 58 3.3.9.
+Responsibilities of national institutions 59 3.4.
+Sub-fi ramework of occupational qualifications 60 3.4.1.
+L egal framework of the occupational qualifications system 60 3.4.2.
+Framework of occupational qualifications 60 3.4.3.
+Occupational qualification standards 62 3.4.4.
+Assigning the EstQF level to occupational qualifications 62 3.4.5.
+Institutions awarding occupational qualifications and awarding process 63 3.4.6.
+Occupational qualification certificates 63 3.4.7.
+Recognition of prior learning in awarding the occupational qualification 64 3.4.8.
+Quality assurance in the system of occupational qualifications 64 Conclusions 65 Annex 1.
+Co mposition of the Steering Committee 66 Annex 2.
+Est onian formal education system 68 A2.1.
+Stru cture and legal framework of the formal education system 68 A2.2.
+Gen eral education 68 A2.3.
+Voc ational Education and Training 70 A2.4.
+Higł ner education 71 A.2.5.
+Estonian Education Information System 74 Annex 3.
+Est onian occupational qualifications system 75 A3.1.
+Lega al framework of the occupational qualifications system 75 A3.2.
+Inst itutions of the occupational qualifications system 76 A3.3.
+Occ upational qualification standards 77 A3.4.
+Sect or skills councils 78 A3.5.
+Inst itutions awarding occupational qualifications 79 A3.6.
+Occ upational qualifications committees 80 A3.6.
+Reg ister of occupational qualifications 80 Annex 4.
+De scription of sub-frameworks referenced to the EstQF 81